NICMx/rdap-server/response-privacy.md

 # Where to go next

-Now that your RDAP server is ready, let's configure the[help command](help-response.html "Help Command Configuration").
+Now that your RDAP server is ready, let's configure the [help command](help-response.html "Help Command Configuration").